terryaney/KatApp.Provider/katapp documentation.md

     application.setNavigationInputs( { "iCurrentAge": currentAge }, "Sharkfin", false );
 });

-// Create defaults from any input with .default-from-ce class (calculated from CE and assigned via ejs-defaults)
+// Create defaults from any input with .default-from-ce class (calculated from CE and assigned via rbl-defaults)
 // to be used in next KatApp after navigation view.on("onCalculationOptions.RBLe", function (event, calculationOptions, application) {
     application.setNavigationInputs( undefined, undefined, false, ".default-from-ce" );